Program Dates: June 29 – July 28, 2022

-The U.S Embassy in Israel will start receiving applications for the 2020 Middle East Partnership Initiative (MEPI) Student Leaders Program from October 2019 till December 3, 2019 (Deadline extended till Dec 13th, 2019).
+The U.S Embassy in Israel will start receiving applications for the 2022-2023 Middle East Partnership Initiative (MEPI) Student Leaders Program from October13, 2021 till December 13, 2021.

 Logistics: The program is fully funded by the US State Department through the US Embassy in Israel.
 It is anticipated that participants will arrive and depart through Washington, D.C. in order to participate in U.S. Department of State welcome and farewell ceremonies and informational briefings and debriefings.
 Due to the rigorous academic and program schedule, travel to visit family or friends elsewhere in the United States will not be permitted before, during (including on weekends during the academic residency period), or after the program.
 Students must immediately return home upon conclusion of the program.
 All participants are expected to travel unaccompanied.

-- Participant must be an Arab citizen of Israel currently living and studying at a university or college in Israel;
+- Participant must be an Arab citizen of Israel currently living and studying in Israel.

 - Applicants must be a student studying at a university or a college in Israel;

-- Are committed to returning to Israel after the completion of the program;
+- Are committed to returning to or remaining in their home country/community following completion of the program;

-- Possess a serious interest in learning about the United States
+- Indicate a serious interest in learning about the United States;

-- Have no prior travel experience in the United States and limited to no study or travel experience outside Israel:
+- Preference will be given to those applicants from households with limited family income, no prior travel experience in the United States or Canada, and limited to no study or travel experience outside their home country;

-- Able and willing to participate fully in the intensive 5-week academic, community service and educational travel activities;
+- Are willing and able to participate fully in virtual or in person intensive academic, community service, and educational travel activities;

 Application and Deadline: